 - Preheat oven to 350.

-- Stirring constantly, add the sweetened condensed milk and key lime juice.
+- Stir constantly, and add the sweetened condensed milk and key lime juice.

-- Pour the mixture into the pie crust and put pie in the oven.
-Bake for 12-15 minutes, until the filling is set.
+- Pour the mixture into the pie crust and put the pie in the oven.
+Bake for 12-15 minutes until the filling is set.

-- Remove pie from the oven and cool on a wire rack.
+- Remove the pie from the oven and cool it on a wire rack.

 - Cover and chill until very cold.
 Serve and enjoy.

-I based the calculations for the nutritional value of this dish upon 8 servings per pie.
-Of course, how many servings you get from your pie will depending upon how large you cut the pieces.
+I based the calculations on the nutritional value of this dish of 8 servings per pie.
+Of course, how many servings you get from your pie will depend upon how large you cut the pieces.